scottmconway/shopgoodwill-scripts/README.md

 This script executes an "advanced query" as specified by the user, and logs and results that haven't been seen before. `itemID` is used to track listings.
 "Seen listings" are tracked globally across all queries, so you should only be alerted once about a given item.
 However, I've seen ShopGoodwill sometimes re-upload auctions with no changes, except for the `itemID`.
 Those listings will be considered "new".

+Note - this query has _advanced_ capabilities over that of ShopGoodwill.
+At this time, it will further filter results as according to the `searchText`'s use of quotation marks.

+eg. the `searchText` string `"foo bar"` will _not_ match with a SGW listing of the title "foo baz bar", whereas it _would_ match in the web application.
+Note that the search operation is the same, but results are filtered to further enforce the will of the user.

+Further improvements to come!

 #### Arguments
 |Short Name|Long Name|Type|Description|
 |-|-|-|-|